chromium/chromium/base/allocator/partition_allocator/PartitionAlloc.md

 ### Alignment

-PartitionAlloc guarantees that returned pointers are aligned on `base::kAlignment` boundary (typically 16B on 64-bit systems, and 8B on 32-bit).
+PartitionAlloc guarantees that returned pointers are aligned on `partition_alloc::internal::kAlignment` boundary (typically 16B on 64-bit systems, and 8B on 32-bit).

 PartitionAlloc also supports higher levels of alignment, that can be requested via `PartitionAlloc::AlignedAllocWithFlags()` or platform-specific APIs (such as